TongkunGuan/RFN/README.md

 # Text Detection for Industrial Scene with Refined Feature-attentive Network
+This is the code of "Text Detection for Industrial Scene with Refined Feature-attentive Network".
+For more details, please refer to our [TCSVT paper (Early Access)](https://ieeexplore.ieee.org/document/9726175).

 [comment]: <> (and testing speed can reach 6.99 fps with 768px &#40;tested in single GPU of Tesla V100&#41;)
 ## Environments